The author has been compensated for contributing to the Monument resources & reading library.

 Monument says I have alcohol use disorder and offers quantitative help.
 I appreciate that.
 I’m not an alcoholic, I’m a person who is trying to change their relationship with alcohol.
 Plus, no insurance.
 Just a very modest weekly fee, which I can easily afford.

 So I tried it, and it delivered exactly what it promised.
-I go to an online therapist moderated alcohol support group almost every day.
+I go to a therapist moderated online alcohol support group almost every day.
 I have a one-on-one therapist and a one-on-one doctor.
 And unlike my experience in AA, I feel like I can talk about anything in the support groups and get valuable feedback.
 What a breath of fresh air.

 AA called me an alcoholic.
 I hated that.
 I can’t forget it.
 Monument uses different language.